neyrinckaudio/docs-vcpro/docs/midi-mode.md

 # Using MIDI Mode

 V-Control Pro provides a virtual MIDI port named "V-Control MIDI Mode" that lets control surfaces send and receive MIDI CC messages to applications and plugins that provide custom MIDI mapping.
-At the time of this writing, Pro Control, Control 24, C24, and D-Command provide MIDI Mode.
+At the time of this writing, ProControl, Control 24, C24, and D-Command provide MIDI Mode.

 ### MIDI Mode Overview